Install required packages if not already installed

 # View the datasets

-# A tibble: 10 Γ 4
+products# A tibble: 10 Γ 4

 product_id product_name category price